sbb-design-systems/digital.sbb.ch/src/en/guidelines/guides/digital-banner-ads/digital-banner-ads.md

 order: 4
 ---

 SBB provides templates for digital banner ads.
-Two different approaches are used, depending on the format.{.lead}
+Two different approaches are used, depending on the format. {.lead}

 ## Use
 The templates must be adhered to.
 If the desired format is not available amongst the templates, an existing template can be adapted.
-A template of a similar size should be used.{.lead}
+A template of a similar size should be used. {.lead}

 In general, and wherever possible, the entire red panel (version 1) should be used.
 In the case of small or extreme formats, version 2 can be used.
-It should be ensured that the majority of the banners which are implemented take the form of version 1 with the red panel.{.lead}
+It should be ensured that the majority of the banners which are implemented take the form of version 1 with the red panel. {.lead}

-The recommendations for accessible web content 2.0 given by WCAG (Web Content Accessibility Guidelines) must be followed when creating advertising materials.{.lead}
+The recommendations for accessible web content 2.0 given by WCAG (Web Content Accessibility Guidelines) must be followed when creating advertising materials. {.lead}

 <sbb-tab-group class="tab-documentation" initial-selected-index="0">
 <sbb-tab-label>Version 1</sbb-tab-label>